EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-16-vinyl-cutter.md

 AND IT'S STARTING

-at the end take a your piece out,put the **handle down** cut the extra edges and your vinyl is ready.
+at the end take a your piece out,put the **handle down** cut the extra edges and your sticker is ready.